Toniq-Labs/nft-thumbnail-generator/README.md

 ## Logs

-All logs are stored in the `logs` directory, separated by info logs and error logs.
+All logs are stored in the `.not-committed/logs` directory, separated by info logs and error logs.

+## Cache

+Cache is stored in the `.not-committed/cache` directory.
+It is okay to frequently delete this directory.

+Note that `.not-committed/invalid.webp` is also technically part of the cache, but it is not meant to be deleted frequently.
+It should only be deleted when the "missing image" placeholder changes.

 ## Production startup